Established on January 1, 1954

 Indian raids on the western Virginia frontier were commonplace in the 1780s.
 The settlers had little patience with the Indians.
 If trouble arose between the settlers and the Indians the swiftest way to deal with it was with violent retaliation.
 One of the Wileys’ neighbors, the Harmon family, had recently killed two Indians.
 On October 1, 1789, the Indians sought revenge.
 A raiding party targeted the cabin of Mathias (Tice) Harmon, but was unsure of its exact location.
 In a tragic twist of fate the Indians attacked the Wiley cabin by mistake.

-John Borders, a neighbor had warned Jenny Wiley that there might be an Indian attack.
+John Borders, her brother-in-law, had warned Jenny Wiley that there might be an Indian attack.
 He urged her to leave home and stay with his family until the trouble had passed.
 Tom Wiley was away from home at the time helping neighbors.
 Despite her neighbor’s pleas to leave her cabin for a safer place, Jenny told him that she would like to finish weaving a piece of cloth and then she would leave.
 About four in the afternoon, Jenny prepared to take her family to safety.
 It was too late.
 The Indians surrounded the Wiley cabin and began to kill all those within.

 The Indians mistakenly thinking they had found the Harmon family began to tomahawk Jenny’s children.
 She tried to defend them but could do nothing to save their lives.
 Jenny’s brother died trying to fend off the attackers.
 Only Jenny and her youngest child survived the onslaught.
 In some way Jenny found out that the Indians meant to attack the Harmon cabin.
 She told them that they had attacked the wrong house.
 Angered and confused the Indians decided to take Jenny and her child as captives and return to their settlement beyond the Ohio River.
 They scalped their victims, torched the cabin and left with their captives.